Greece Elected at the United Nations Security Council for the 2025-2026 Term

 As for the emblem of the candidacy, since Goddess Athena planted the olive tree in Attica soil, it has represented peace and wisdom.
 It became the symbol of the Olympic Truce during the ancient Olympic Games, when all wars were in pause.
 A crown of olive leaves was the prize for the winner in the Olympic Games.
 It was the symbol of fair play.
 The olive tree is also a point of reference for Mediterranean countries and people throughout the centuries.

-Greece, advocating dialogue, diplomacy and democracy will focus on six main priorities, if elected.
+Greece advocates dialogue, diplomacy and democracy.
+It will focus on six main priorities:

 (1) Peaceful settlement of disputes,